-The Ombudsman may review actions and decisions taken by Council.
-While you are entitled to refer your complaint directly to the Ombudsman at any time, we would encourage you to allow Council to investigate your complaint first.
+The Ombudsman can review Council's actions and decisions.
+Although you may contact the Ombudsman directly at any time, we recommend first allowing the Council to investigate the complaint.

 Complaints of Non-Compliance or Offence

 A customer may make a complaint to the Director of Local Government that a Council, Councillor or General Manager has failed to comply with the Local Government Act 1993, or any other Act, or they may have committed an offence under the Local Government Act 1993.